- 1 Purpose

 4.1.9 Apprenticeship or traineeship

 An apprentice or trainee employed pursuant to an apprenticeship or traineeship approved by the relevant State or Territory training authority.
-Applicable salary rates for apprenticeship or traineeships are outlined on the HR website.
+Applicable salary rates for apprenticeship or traineeships are outlined on the People Portfolio website.

 4.2 Additional fixed-term contracts

-Under exceptional circumstances where the need arises for a fixed-term Employee to be offered another fixed-term contract of employment, following consultation with the Executive Director (Human Resources), and after considering whether or not the position should be converted to a continuing position in accordance with Section 4.4 Conversion to a continuing position, the Category 3 Delegate or above can approve a further fixed-term contract of employment.
-This additional fixed-term contract of employment will be offered if the incumbent's performance has been adjudged satisfactory though a comprehensive performance review process.
+Under exceptional circumstances where the need arises for a fixed-term Employee to be offered another fixed-term contract of employment, following consultation with the Chief People Officer, and after considering whether or not the position should be converted to a continuing position in accordance with Section 4.4 Conversion to a continuing position, the Category 3 Delegate or above can approve a further fixed-term contract of employment.
+This additional fixed-term contract of employment will be offered if the incumbent's performance has been adjudged satisfactory through a comprehensive performance review process.

 For Employees engaged on a 'specific task/project' or 'research' contract with more than 12 months service and who have had more than one fixed-term contract, the University will provide severance payment where eligible.
 The Termination of Employment Procedure contains more details on eligibility and payment of severance